 There is an accessible side entrance on the ground floor of the campus library.
-You'll need to arrange Keele card entry for this with IT services.
+You'll need to arrange Keele card entry for this with the Library.
 We have lifts to all floors and a wheelchair accessible toilet on the ground floor, accessed via the universal RADAR key.

 All our PCs are loaded with assistive software, including JAWS screen reader.
 For further information on software availability, please see IT Services assistive facilities page.
 We also offer several height adjustable tables throughout the building and a bookable study room specifically for audio or visually impaired students.